Roxalis/roxalis.github.io/README.md

 ---
-layout: page
+layout: default
-title: Welcome to my blog
 ---

+## Welcome to my blog

 <ul>
   {% for post in site.posts %}